Writing advice

 Using word processors

-- LaTeX is a technology that has stopped evolving since the 1990s.
+• LaTeX is a technology that has stopped evolving since the 1990s.
 Modern word processors have evolved to a level where LaTeX is not really needed anymore.
-In particular, I find the equation editor in OpenOffice/LibreOffice to be quite good, and this was one of the main reasons people have been pushing for LaTeX previously.
+In particular, I find the equation editor in OpenOffice/LibreOffice to be quite good, and equations are one of the main reasons people have been pushing for LaTeX previously.

 Now, onto less opinionated points about the mechanics of writing.